zhuzj19/OOP_QA/Lecture-1.md

 	```
 	Using "`$`", we may define variables for batch processing.

-- Infact, we can make the above process more automaticlly using the following makefile (JACK OF ALL TRADES!):
+- In fact, we can make the above process more automatically using the following makefile (JACK OF ALL TRADES!):

 ```makefile
 cc = g++